feldoh/Aotrs_Liches_and_Skeletons/README.md

 They have no blood, no not eat or sleep and are immune to poisons, diseases and most other effects.

 Spirit-Bound Liches are skeletons whose bodies are "haunted" by a bound spirit (usually, but not always, the original owner) in a way not dissimilar to a location-bound haunt, like a haunted house.
 On top of the traits they share with skeletons, liches produce a cold aura, and heal from damage rapidly.
 They can consume, but do not need to.
 While strictly, they do not need sleep, liches typically require some hours of meditation per day to regain their mana.
-(This is represented in game-currently as still having the sleep need, but functionally with the Fast Sleeper trait.)
+(This is represented in game organically by having no sleep need and letting the player set meditation to gain psyfocus.)

 Three additional simple endogene xenotypes: